On Prince’s “The Ballad of Dorothy Parker”

 Susan Rogers, Prince’s sound engineer during this period, recalled in a wonderfully detailed interview that a new recording console at Paisley Park (Prince’s recording studio complex) was not wired up properly when he impulsively decided to begin recording “Dorothy Parker”, and noticed that everything he recorded was coming out dull - no high end, no typical sheen.
 Prince noticed instantly, but decided he loved it given the fact that he conceived the whole song in a dream, and the dull sound complemented that dream-like quality of the lyrics he wrote.

 What I love about the “Dorothy Parker” recording is how dirty it sounds throughout.
-Not dirty in the typically-sexy way that Prince usually injects into all his work – but tarnished, ugly, weak in repair.
+Not dirty in the typically-sexy way that Prince usually injects into all his work - but tarnished, ugly, weak, in repair.
 The 3 drum machine rhythms that drive the song forward constantly interrupt each other; the bass is hard to identify as synthesized or performed; the chords performed through a weak-sounding tremolo.
-Every element of the music sounds like it’s falling apart, pushing up against each other, fucking up left and right, and Prince is trying to corral all the pieces together via his story to tell.
+Every element of the music sounds like it’s falling apart, pushing up against each other, beating itself up left and right, and Prince is trying to corral all the pieces together via his story to tell.

 The story, by the way, is also brilliantly ugly in its detail: Dorothy was a waitress on the promenade, working the night shift for a lotta tips.
 She hooks up with Prince in the form of a shared bath after ordering a fruit cocktail (who does that?) because he ain’t too hungry.
 There are numerous references to clothes being wet (which is uncomfortable for anyone), keeping his pants on (almost a first for Prince), a violent room.
 In the climax Dorothy comforts the Artist with Joni Mitchell so he can return to said room.
 It’s a song about vulnerability in every respect: being uncomfortable, revealing yourself, letting someone in.
 That’s all a stumbling mess most of the time in reality - not unlike this song’s rhythm section - it takes a lot to say “cool” to a new face, and it’s weirdly specific to ask to keep your pants on in a presumably sexual encounter.
 Perhaps this was Prince telling us that he wasn’t this perfect sexual being he portrayed in the rest of his material.
 Who knows.